OutpostUniverse/OPHD/README.md

 **Q: The keybindings for movement (WASD) don't work well on my keyboard layout, can this be changed?**

-A: At the moment no; keybindings are hard coded.
+A: Not yet; keybindings are hard coded.
 This will, however, change in the future to configurable keybindings.

 **Q: The game generally works but there are some graphics problems like missing or corrupt textures.
 How can I fix this?**